 SUMMARY: Every knowledge transfer strategy should include a cost/benefit analysis.
 To make informed decisions about your knowledge transfer investment, be sure your analysis provides a thorough assessment of your threats, but don’t forget to include your opportunities.

-In our knowledge transfer strategy blog series so far, I’ve outlined the steps needed to define your organization’s knowledge transfer challenges, history, and expectations, and to write a cost-benefit analysis.
+In this knowledge transfer guide so far, I’ve outlined the steps needed to define your organization’s knowledge transfer challenges, history, and expectations, and to write a cost-benefit analysis.
 Now your strategy should include a few basic guidelines for knowledge transfer implementation, such as a general timeline and clear definition of key roles.
 For example, these roles may be: